-Many students and office-workers, counsellors, philosophers and homoeopaths - and others whose job involves mainly the intellect - suffer from over-thinking.
+Many students and office-workers, counsellors, philosophers, academics and homoeopaths – and others whose job involves mainly the intellect – suffer from over-thinking.

-With a healthy Spleen and good Blood you have:
+With a healthy Spleen function and good Blood you have:

 Consequently, you recover from shock quickly and you sleep well and feel great in the morning.